whtrys/mv_record_objects/README.md

 # mv_record_objects
- Use machine vision to record the placement of objects
+ Use machine vision (by Baidu AI) to record the placement of objects